sathomas/jsDataV.is/src/text/ch7/02-graph.md

 <figcaption><span class="lgcp">D3</span>.js includes functions to make visualizations interactive.</figcaption>
 </figure>

-### Step 9: The Sky's the Limit
+Step 9: Experiment with Other Enhancements

-So far our example has explored many of the features that <span class="smcp">D3</span>.js provides for custom visualizations.
+Our example has explored many of the features that <span class="smcp">D3</span>.js provides for custom visualizations.
 The code so far, however, has only scratched the surface of <span class="smcp">D3</span>'s capabilities.
-We haven't added labels to our graph, nor have we animated the transitions in the graph's state.
+We haven't added labels to our graph or animated the transitions in the graph's state.
 In fact, it's a pretty safe bet that if there is anything we want to add to the visualization, <span class="smcp">D3</span>.js has tools to help.
 And although we don't have the time or space to consider other enhancements here, the source code for the book does include a more full-featured implementation that takes advantage of other <span class="smcp">D3</span>.js capabilities.

 <script>